-Making a false report/threat against the school Sexual battery; sexting (3) Possession, use, sale, or distribution of firearms, explosives, destructive devices, and other weapons
+Making a false report/threat against the school Sexual battery; sexting (3) Possession, use, sale, or distribution of

 Discipline Matrix

 As mentioned above, this discipline matrix is in line with M-DCPS Code of Student Conduct.
 It is meant to be representative, not all-inclusive, of corrective strategies that may be used based on the level offense.